 For example, it can play lullabies to help relax your mind, it has CAPTCHA wake-up verification so you don’t snooze back to bed, anti-snoring measures, sleep talk recording, sleep apnea pre-screening, and more.

 Other notable features include integration with smartwatches and wearable devices, Philips Hue smart bulbs, social media, and Spotify.
+Check out out how to set up a smart home for sleeping if this sounds cool to you.

 Download: Sleep as Android for Android (Free, premium version available)